NTI-Gymnasieingenjor/kassa-system/README.md

 - All members in the group must understand the code and approve the push.
 - Features must be merged to main branch.
 - Presentable.

-### New Release
-- The new release must contain an msi file for installating the program
-    - The installation file must contain the option to create a desktop shortcut